The Best Cinnamon Raisin Bread Recipe

 If you are not interested in the why, you can skip straight to the recipe.

-This dough is relatively lean in that it doesn’t contain eggs and has just 5 Tablespoons of butter in it.
-Even so, it browns well thanks to a bit of sugar as well as the milk sugars from the whole milk.
+This dough is relatively lean—it has no eggs and just 5 tablespoons of butter—yet it still browns beautifully thanks to a touch of sugar and the natural milk sugars from whole milk.

 Not only does milk assist in browning, it also provides for a more tender crumb and adds sweetness.
 Could you make this bread with water?
 Yes.
 But the bread won’t be as sweet, and it won’t brown as well.